 Reducing the pain from Sciatica

-We diagnose and treat acute and chronic Sciatic pain, from degenerative wear & tear to acute sciatica from disc bulges or piriformis syndrome.
+At Cram Osteopaths we diagnose and successfully treat sciatic pain, from degenerative wear & tear to acute sciatica from disc bulges or piriformis syndrome.

 Sciatica can be a distracting pain that starts in the lower back and extends down into one or both legs.
 Those suffering from sciatica are often in their 40s and 50s.
 The pain usually worsens with long periods of sitting or standing, or bed rest.
 Pregnancy is another common cause of sciatic pain.